 You could ferment tej without the help of any commercial yeast, people all over the world have done it and still doing it; but when the commercial yeast producers have created different kinds of cutting edge yeast strains designed to do many things, you kind of say the heck with the uncertainty of wild yeast.
 They even have stuff to kill the bad yeasts in order for the good yeasts to thrive responsible for converting all the sugar to alcohol.

 What is more, because of the antibacterial properties of honey, mead making needs fermentation boosters’ in addition to the actual commercial yeast.

-Please note that sanitazing all your fermenting and bottling equipments is part of the tej - honey mead home brewing.
-A little mishaps and you end up with a batch of moldy tej, which is no fun at all.
+Please note that proper washing and sanitizing all your fermenting and bottling equipment is part of the tej - honey mead home brewing.
+A little mishap and you end up with a batch of moldy tej, which is no fun at all.

-Below on display shown - after the primary fermentation of tej, which took about one month and a half, till most of the conversion of honey sweet to alcohol is completed.
+Below on display shown - after the primary fermentation of tej, which took about one month and a half, till most of the conversion of sugar to alcohol is completed.